uccser/cs-unplugged/csunplugged/topics/content/en/searching-algorithms/sequential-and-binary-search-unit-plan/sequential-and-binary-search-unit-plan.md

-# Squential and binary search
+# Sequential and binary search

 {comment ## See teaching Searching algorithms in action!}